patrickbwarren/qgis-survex-import/README.md

-# QGIS survex .3d file import plugin
+# QGIS plugin to import survex .3d files

 This QGIS plugin provides a convenient route to import features (legs and stations) from a [survex](https://survex.com/ "survex.com")